carolinaaasf/42cursus_lvl0_libft/README.md

 ## Grade: 125/100
 ### Subject:

-This repository includes all the functions from the libft individual project from 42 cursus.
+This repository includes all the functions from the libft individual project from 42 cursus (level 0).